 Teach My Child To Read Through Phonemic Awareness

-Teach my child to read involves phonemic awareness, and will play a crucial in developed a child to read and spell.
-It is advantageous to teach phonemes awareness to them as early as possible, however, Its believe that a child that can speak would be able to progress faster.
+Teach my child to read involves phonemic awareness, and will play a crucial in developing a child to read and spell.
+It is advantageous to teach phonemic awareness to them as early as possible, however, Its believe that a child that can speak would be able to progress faster.

 Children as young as two years old can learn to read by developing phonemic awareness, and they can learn to read fluently.
 Want to watch them read?
 Amazing!
 Seeing is believing Click to see a video of a 2-year-old (2yr11months) reading.

 Below are several of the most common phonemic awareness skills that are often practised with students and young children:

 - Phonemic identity – being able to recognize common sounds in different words such as /p/ is the common sound for “pat”, “pick”, and “play”.